 The adult mites lay their eggs in decomposing vegetable matter and in a few days the eggs hatch into larvae; these are of a characteristic orange-grey colour about 0.2-0.3 mm in length.
 Only the larvae are parasitic.
-In temperate climates, larvae become active in dry, sunny conditions.
-This often occurs between late summer and autumn; thus the term "harvest mite".
+In temperate climates, larvae become active in dry, sunny conditions at temperatures exceeding +16°C. This often occurs between late summer and autumn; thus the term "harvest mite".

 The larvae climb onto the vegetation where they wait for passing hosts.
 There is no transfer from animal to animal and after attaching themselves to their hosts they feed for several (5-7) days on enzymatically liquefied tissue, epithelial secretions or blood.

-larvae hatch and climb onto vegetation to seek hosts

-(only larvae are parasitic)
+000 nymphs develop into adults that lay eggs in decomposing vegetable matter when larvae have engorged they leave the host and develop into nymphs larvae hatch and climb onto vegetation to seek hosts (only larvae are parasitic)